wrritam/full_stack_assessment_skeleton/docs/README.md

       - remember to keep it simple and readable

 > [!IMPORTANT]
-> even if you can do it without Redux, you still must use Redux for the solution, (remember the idea is to showcase the skills)
+> even if you can do state-management without Redux, you still must use Redux for the solution, (remember the idea is to showcase the skills)

 ### solution

-> put your solution here
+> explain briefly your solution for this problem here

 ## 3. Backend API development on Node